MultiF95/Donaurebe-Checker-2.0/readme.md

 ## Description

-The 2.0 Version is able to send you Push Notifications with Pushbullet™.
+The 2.0 Version is able to send you Push-Notifications with Pushbullet℠.

 This script checks if new products are available on www.donaurebe.com.